Social media is constantly evolving. It’s never static. So many changes have happened in 2025, and we expect the same as we go into 2026.

 When planning your short-form video strategy, it is essential to ensure that you are not blindly participating in trends and experimenting with unique sound clips just to be trendy:

 The possibilities of short-form videos are endless, and this is precisely why this social media trend remains the leading one.
+The good news is you can schedule any type of short-form video (Reels, TikToks, YouTube Shorts) on any platform using Sendible.

 In 2025, raw, unfiltered content reigns supreme.
 Audiences, especially Gen Z and Millennials, want to connect with relatable and transparent brands.